MWSE/MWSE/readme.md

 Nightly builds of MWSE now include [Lua scripting support](https://mwse.github.io/MWSE/guides/introduction/), new [bug fixes and engine enhancements](https://mwse.github.io/MWSE/references/general/patches/), and the [Construction Set Extender](https://mwse.github.io/MWSE/references/general/csse/).

-To update MWSE at any time, you may run MWSE-Update.exe and it will update to the latest nightly build.
+Run MWSE-Update.exe regularly to ensure you have the latest version.

 For mod authors, the best way to learn MWSE and get assistance is to ask questions in the #mwse channel of the [Morrowind Modding Community Discord](https://discord.gg/nTF2PZR).